 Processing payroll in Excel may take some time, depending on your knowledge of payroll and your familiarity with the software.
 Many small business owners use Excel to track budgets and other financial information, and it's a useful tool for processing payroll as well.

 You can enter employee information under the "employee information tab" on the bottom left of the worksheet.
 This asks for information like hourly wage, tax status, federal allowances (from W-4), state tax, federal income tax, Social Security tax, Medicare tax, insurance deductions and other regular deductions.
 All the information can be easily added in one place, and the math is set up automatically in Excel.

 Once you have all your employees' information in the spreadsheet, move over to the "payroll calculator tab."
 Here, you can enter all the hours worked in the specific pay period.
 This includes regular hours worked, vacation hours, sick hours, overtime hours and overtime wage.
-As you enter the information, your employee's net pay will be automatically calculated.
+As you enter the information, your employee's net pay is automatically calculated.
 This takes all the major legwork out of calculating payroll.

 Once it's "processed," you can create individual pay stubs using the next tab of the paysheet.
-This will allow you to track how much each employee is paid each pay period.
+This allows you to track how much each employee is paid each pay period.